danielaparker/jsoncons/src/doc/Classes/csv_serializer.md

     csv_serializer(std::ostream& os)
 Constructs a `csv_serializer` that is associated with an output stream `os`.
 Uses default [csv formatting parameters](csv formatting parameters).
+You must ensure that the output stream exists as long as `csv_serializer` does, as `json_serializer` holds a pointer to but does not own this object.

     csv_serializer(std::ostream& os,
                    const json& params)
 Constructs a `csv_serializer` that is associated with an output stream `os` and [csv formatting parameters](csv formatting parameters).
+You must ensure that the output stream exists as long as `csv_serializer` does, as `json_serializer` holds a pointer to but does not own this object.

 ### Member functions